 1. Graduate Program Bylaws.
 All graduate programs must have approved bylaws on file with the Graduate School.
 A graduate program is considered a program of study toward a specific degree.
 Masters’ and doctoral programs within the same discipline may share common bylaws only if there is substantial overlap in program goals and requirements.
 Specializations and options within the same degree should also be included within the bylaws for that degree.
 Certificate programs do not require bylaws.
 Graduate programs may not operate under bylaws that have not been reviewed and approved by the WSU Graduate Studies Committee and the Faculty Senate.

-In order for a program to offer a degree and advertise that degree as being offered at a specific campus (or campuses) or the Global Campus, the degree must be officially approved through the Faculty Senate process to be offered at that site and the Washington Student Achievement Council (WSAC) must be notified..
+In order for a program to offer a degree and advertise that degree as being offered at a specific campus (or campuses) or the Global Campus, the degree must be officially approved through the Faculty Senate process to be offered at that site and the Washington Student Achievement Council (WSAC) must be notified.
 Graduate faculty within the program may be physically located at other campuses and function as major advisors at those sites if authorized by the program bylaws; however, the program is responsible for maintaining academic rigor, which will be reviewed during program assessment.
 Campuses that participate in delivering a program (offering courses, faculty functioning as major advisors, sites for research, etc.) but are not officially approved to offer the degree are called supporting campuses; the role of faculty at these sites must be defined by the program bylaws.
 (See Chapter 3, section B for more details.)

 2. Approval of Graduate Program Bylaws.
 Review and approval of the bylaws for a new or existing graduate program requires five sequential processes: